agraef/pd-lua/tutorial/pd-lua-intro.md

 ![Livecoding example 2](14-livecoding2.png)

-### Remote control
+### pdx.lua

 The method sketched out in the preceding subsection works well enough for simple patches.
 However, having to manually wire up the `reload` message to one object of each class that you're editing is still quite cumbersome.
 In a big patch, which is being changed all the time, this quickly becomes unwieldy.
 Wouldn't it be nice if we could equip each object with a special receiver, so that we can just click a message somewhere in the patch to reload a given class, or even all Pd-Lua objects at once?
 And maybe even do that remotely from the editor, using the `pdsend` program?

 Well, all this is in fact possible, but the implementation is a bit too involved to fully present it here.
 So we have provided this in a separate pdx.lua module, which you can find in the sources accompanying this tutorial.
 Setting up an object for this kind of remote control is easy, though.
 First, you need to import the `pdx` module into your script, using Lua's `require`:

 ~~~lua
 local pdx = require 'pdx'